 NIST AI RMF MANAGE-2.4.
 ISO/IEC 42001:2023 Annex A.8.4, A.6.2.7.
 EU AI Act Article 73.

-No disclosure regarding AI-related security incidents, whether they have occurred or not.
+No disclosure regarding AI-related security incidents (occurred or not).

-General security incident history is disclosed (e.g., in a transparency report) but AI-specific incidents are not separately addressed.
+General security incident history disclosed but AI-specific incidents not separately addressed.

-The company either discloses AI-specific security incidents with remediation detail, or explicitly states that no AI-specific security incidents have occurred within a defined period.
-Incident disclosure is part of a regular reporting practice (annual or biannual).
+Discloses AI-specific incidents with remediation detail, or explicitly states no AI-specific incidents in a defined period, as part of a regular (annual/biannual) reporting practice.

 Want to see how your company scores against this rubric?